What exactly is the difference between potash and phosphate? Both are used to produce fertilizers, but they are not interchangeable.

 Potash and phosphate are both used to produce fertilizers, which are becoming increasingly important as demand for food grows.

-However, their roles in crop growth are different, and they cannot be used interchangeably.
+However, potash and phosphate have different roles in crop growth, and they cannot be used interchangeably.
 That’s because potash and phosphate are often precisely applied to meet the specific requirements of a particular crop, climate, soil type or topography.

 For investors interested in fertilizer companies, it’s worth being aware of the difference between potash and phosphate.
-Having that knowledge can help guide investment decisions and ultimately lead to increased profitability.
-On that note, here’s a basic breakdown of the difference between potash and phosphate.
+Having that knowledge can help guide investment decisions and can ultimately lead to increased profitability.

 Potash is a potassium-based product that is often bonded to other chemicals.
-It is predominantly used as a fertilizer to encourage water retention in plants, increase yields, improve taste and help plants resist disease.
-The two most common potash fertilizers are sulfate of potash (SOP) and muriate of potash (MOP).
+It is mainly used as a fertilizer to encourage water retention in plants, increase crop yields, improve taste and help plants resist disease.
+The most common potash fertilizers are sulfate of potash (SOP) and muriate of potash (MOP).

+Before it can be turned into commercial fertilizers like SOP and MOP, potash ore must be extracted from the ground and then refined.
 There are two predominant varieties of potash ore: sylvinite and carnallite.
-Sylvinite typically has a higher value than carnallite as it requires less energy to separate the potassium chloride it contains than it does to separate the magnesium in carnallite.
+Sylvinite typically has a higher value compared to carnallite as it requires less energy to separate the potassium chloride it contains than it does to separate the magnesium in carnallite.

-Canada is the world’s top producer of potash, and also holds the largest reserves.
-Other top producers include Russia, China and Belarus.
+Canada is the world’s top potash producer, and also holds the largest reserves.
+Other global producers include Russia, China and Belarus.

-Phosphate is critical for all living organisms, and a whopping 90 percent of it is used for crop applications in support of plant growth.
+Phosphate is critical for all living organisms, from potatoes to people, and as much as 90 percent of it is used as a soil nutrient in support of plant growth.
 Its primary function is to support strong cell development and water retention.

 Phosphate rock, or “phos-rock,” is ore that contains phosphorus.
-It is located at various depths, and extraction typically requires the use of large drag-line buckets, which scoop up the material for refinement.
+It is located at various depths, and extraction typically requires large dragline buckets, which scoop up the material for refinement.
 The phos-rock is then beneficiated, or refined, with small phosphate pebbles being left behind.

 The world’s top producer of phosphate rock by a wide margin is China.
 The US, Morocco and Western Sahara and Russia are also key phosphate rock producers.